-Recent solo exhibitions include Jack Hanley Gallery, NY; Pasadena Museum of California Art; Ben Maltz Gallery, Otis College of Art and Design; and the Torrance Art Museum.
-Her awards include a Center for Cultural Innovation Investing in Artists grant, Durfee Foundation ARC (Artist Resource for Completion) grants, a Metrolab Commission Grant, and the Bridge Residency Award from Headlands Center for the Arts, Sausalito, CA.
+Jessica Rath is a Los Angeles based artist who attained a Master of Fine Arts from California Institute for the Arts (CalArts) in 1996.
+Her recent solo exhibitions include take me to the apple breeder at Jack Hanley Gallery in New York (2012), Pasadena Museum of California Art (2012), and the Perlman Teaching Museum, Carleton College, Northfield, Minnesota (2013); and 3 Solo Projects, Ben Maltz Gallery, Otis College of Art and Design.
+In 2013, Rath received the City of Los Angeles (COLA) Fellowship and will exhibit the resulting work at the Los Angeles Municipal Art Gallery (2014).
+Rath’s awards include a Center for Cultural Innovation Artistic Innovation grant, two Durfee Foundation Artist Resource for Completion grants, a Metrolab Commission Grant, and the Bridge Residency Award from Headlands Center for the Arts, Sausalito, CA.